JobinJohan/the_littlest_jupyterhub_behind_nginx/README.md

 sudo systemctl stop nginx
 ```

-- Generate SSL certificates for your domain:
+- Generate a Let's encrypt SSL certificates for your domain:
+  - Download the Let’s Encrypt Client, which is called **certbot** and the Nginx Certbot plugin.
+    ```
+    apt-get update
+    apt-get install certbot
+    apt-get install python-certbot-nginx
+    ```
-   - Go the the "sites-enabled" folder and open the Nginx configuration file.
+  - Certbot can automatically configure Nginx for SSL/TLS.
+It looks for and modifies the server block in your NGINX configuration that contains a server_name directive with the domain name you’re requesting a certificate for.
+In our example, the domain is JUPYTER-DOMAIN.
+Therefore, we'll have to modify the Nginx configuration.
+Go the the "sites-enabled" folder and open the Nginx configuration file.
       ```bash
       cd /etc/nginx/sites-enabled
       nano default
       ```
-  - Remove everything and use the following simple (and temporary) configuration (replace \<JUPYTER-DOMAIN\> by your domain):
+  - Remove everything and use the following simple configuration (replace \<JUPYTER-DOMAIN\> by your domain):
     ```bash
     server {
         listen 80;